petedomokos/The_Quadrants_Bar_Chart/README.md

 #### Drilling Down

 User can select a quadrant, and it will enlarge.
 It is not yet possible to see info on bars or to drill down into bars.

+## Technical Implementation

+As is standard, the data (currently mock) runs through a [d3 layout function](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/quadrantsBarChartLayout.js) to prepare it for our d3 component.
+Note that the layout function is not yet implemented in the standard way using an inner function to allow chaining of settings, as there are not yet sufficient settings to justify this, although this will change as more functionality is added.

+D3 runs on an svg elemnnt that is rendered within a [React component](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/QuadrantsBarChart.js).

+The [D3 component](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/quadrantsBarChartComponent.js) uses inner functions rather than classes, because this is more consistent with the implentation of D3 itself, allowing for seamless integration of these functions within standard D3 chaining.

 ## More functionality coming soon